Uniforms of the Canadian Armed Forces: No. 4 (Base) Dress

 "Work dress", as it was commonly known, was a more informal uniform, originally for day-to-day wear in garrison or on base, out of the public eye.
 It usually consisted of work trousers and either a dress shirt or work shirt, with an optional sweater; Army personnel wore a disruptive-pattern jacket.

 The Canadian Army later replaced work dress with "No. 4 (Garrison) Dress", which consisted of the old-style work dress pants, a disruptive-pattern jacket, a black web belt, a short-sleeve summer Service Dress shirt with the collar open and over the jacket collar, and high paratrooper-style garrison boots.
 The rifle-green crew-neck combat sweater doubled as a sweater for wear with Service Dress and Garrison Dress.
-Due to concerns over the number of uniforms Army personnel had to carry with them on postings and taskings, the tan summer DEU was eventually retired, and the winter uniform mandated for year-round wear.
+Due to concerns over the number of uniforms Army personnel had to carry with them on postings and taskings, the tan summer DEU was eventually retired, and the winter uniform was mandated for year-round wear.
 The garrison dress uniform was not popular with the combat arms, as the boots were easily scuffed, especially when doing manual labour; the jacket was heavily lined and restrictive; the belt was designed to ride very high on the body and served no practical purpose.
 Army troops generally eschewed garrison dress for the combat uniform when possible, even in garrison.
 Land Force Western Area actually instructed its units to wear the combat uniform instead, and Land Force Command later adopted the practice across the rest of the country, authorizing combat uniform for all occasions where garrison dress was deemed appropriate.

-Work dress and the Army garrison dress have been phased out; No. 5 dress (for the army) and No. 3 (for the air force and navy) were adapted to replace it.
+Work dress and the Army garrison dress have been phased out; No. 5 dress (for the army) and No. 3 (for the air force and navy) were adapted to replace them.

 No. 5 (Operational) Dress

 A mannequin dressed in CADPAT AR operational dress.

 Operational dress uniforms are designed for wear in combat conditions.
-They are intended to be adjusted for comfort and practicality; therefore only naval combat dress has lettered variants.
-With the elimination of work/garrison dress, operational dress uniforms are now commonly worn whenever service dress is impractical.
+They are intended to be adjusted for comfort and practicality; therefore, only naval combat dress had lettered variants.
+With the elimination of work/garrison dress, operational dress uniforms are now worn whenever service dress is impractical.